jamsch/react-mockups/README.md

 ## VS Code extension

 You can install the following VS Code extension if you'd like to navigate between mockup files in your local codebase and on your app.
-You'll need to be running the Mockup server (`react-native-mockups server`) to use this extension.
+You'll need to be running the Mockup server (`react-mockups server`) to use this extension.

 - Repository: https://github.com/jamsch/react-native-mockups-explorer-vscode
 - Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=jamsch.react-native-mockups-explorer-vscode